In China, walled up Wuhan awaits life beyond the barricades

 The ruling Communist Party in Beijing used draconian measures to fight the virus across the country, but the strictest were saved for Wuhan.

 Residents were ordered to stay in their apartments, with tight rules for anyone having to leave.
-The barriers are used to create guarded, single exit and entry points for each neighborhood.
+The barriers are used to create guarded, single exit and entry points for each neighbourhood.

 Infections in the city, where the virus is believed to originated in a seafood market, account for the majority in China.